larryhynes/oh-my-zsh-themes/README.md

 Images to make your theme choice easier.

-Up to date as of 29 Sept.
-2013, you can view examples of all the themes currently available for the very lovely [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
+Mostly up to date as of 26 July 2015, you can view examples of all the themes currently available for the very lovely [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
 I had no part in the creation of any of these themes, I'm just presenting them here for reference if you want to see what's available to you.

 Images are from iTerm2 on OSX using the [Solarized](https://github.com/altercation/solarized) dark colour scheme.
+Newer images are from an old PowerBook running 10.5.8 so may not look their best.
+(I'm not running oh-my-zsh on my main machine any more.)
+I could not get decent screenshots of the `linuxonly`, `macovsky-ruby`, `mira`, `peepcode` or `pure` themes.
+You can have a look at them on the [zsh wiki](https://github.com/robbyrussell/oh-my-zsh/wiki/themes) I imagine.

 ## 3den
 ![](./images/3den.png)